2lian/gogo_keyboard/README.md

 # Gogo Keyboard
 ## Press keyboard 🦍 Get key 🦍  Unga Bunga

-Python Asyncio library to simply get keyboard presses (up and down).
-Gogo Keyboard creates a new independent SDL2 window that captures the key presses.
-And it also works with ROS 2.
+Python Asyncio library to simply get keyboard presses and releases.
+Gogo Keyboard creates a new independent SDL2 window that captures the key events.
+And it can also works with ROS 2.

 ```python3
 pip install https://github.com/2lian/gogo_keyboard.git[dll]